yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

     * TDB_EXTERNAL_NO_RBP
     * FILESYSTEM
     * FILESYSTEM_NO_RBP
-* default_kv - This is a string representing the name for the default kvstore configuration.
+* default_kv - This is a string representing the path for the default kvstore instantiation.
 * internal_size - The size in bytes for the internal FlashIAP block device.
 This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
 If not defined the block device will try to get the maximum size available.
-* internal_base_address - The address where the block device start.
+* internal_base_address - The address where the internal FlashIAPBlockDevice start.
 This helps to prevent collisions with other needs like firmware updates.
-If not defined the start address will be set to the first sector after the application code ends
+If not defined the start address will be set to the first sector after the application code ends in TDB_internal while in any external configuration with rollback protection support it will be set to end of flash - rbp_internal_size.
 * rbp_number_of_entries - set the number of entries allowed for rollback protection.
 The default is set to 64. rbp_internal_size sets the size for the rollback protection TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
-* external_size - The size of the external block device in bytes for nondefault block devices.
-* external_base_address - The start address of the external block device for nondefault block devices.
 * filesystem - Options are FAT, LITTLE or default.
 If not set the default file system will be used.
 * blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
 If filesystem set to default this parameter is ignored.
+* external_size - The size of the external block device in bytes for nondefault block devices.
+If not set the maximum available size will be used.
+* external_base_address - The start address of the external block device for nondefault block devices. if not set 0 address will be used.
 * mount_point - mount point for the filesystem.
 This parameter will be ignored if the filesystem is set to default.
 * folder_path - Path for the working directory where the FileSyetemStore stores the data

 ## Storage configuration